chmouel/mongars/README.md

 # mongars - count inbox emails

-count inbox emails using Gnome Online Accounts
+Count inbox emails using Gmail API or Gnome Online Accounts (limited support)

 ## Description

-`mongars` will take an email account as configured in Gnome Online account (only oauth based email account is supported) or via the GMAIL Api and will output how many unread emails you have in there.
+`mongars` will take an email account as configured in Gnome Online account (only oauth based email account is supported) or via the GMAIL API and will output how many unread emails you have in there.

 ## Usage